thelemonyfresh/ngram_frequency_tree/README.md

 Ngram Frequency Trees are frequency-sorted lists of root ngram nodes (often a list of 1-grams), each associated with a frequency-sorted list of higher-order children each itself a node.

-See blog post [Ngram Frequency Trees](http://danielporter.ca/blog/?p=256) for more info.

 ## How to use

 The main method is `ngram_tree(string)` which, without additional arguments, counts all ngrams with n<10 and builds a tree as described above.
 It returns a frequency sorted list of root `Ngram` objects.
 It also accepts optional arguments `ngram_tree(string, n_max, stopwords_list)` where n_max is the longest ngram it will consider and stopwords_list is a list of words to be excluded from counting.